gregrickaby/nextjs-starter/README.md

 │   │   └── Hero.stories.js
 ```

-In my experience, it's harder to forget to write or update a story-- if it's in the same directory as the component.
-If you want to move your stories to their own directory, make sure you update `main.js`
+In my experience, it's harder to forget to write or update a story-- if it's located next to the component.
+If you want to move your stories to their own directory, make sure you update `main.js`.

 ## ♻️ Chromatic (optional)